dom96/httpbeast/readme.md

 Extremely fast HTTP responses in Nim.

 This is a project to get the fastest possible HTTP server written in pure Nim.
-The server is still considered experimental but it is already used by the Jester web framework.
+It is currently in the [top 10 in the TechEmpower benchmarks](https://www.techempower.com/benchmarks/#section=data-r18&hw=ph&test=json).

 **Note:** This HTTP server does not support Windows.